 - Fedora modularity – Provides a new option that allows the application to have dependencies of different versions and simultaneously use them simultaneously.

 - GNOME – The addition of Thunderbolt device can be found in system settings

 - Screen Sharing – It is made possible in the newest release.

-- Memory efficiency – It is increased in this version 29 which provides faster booting of the system and better overall user experience.
+- Memory efficiency – It is increased in version 29, which provides faster booting of the system and a better overall user experience.

 - Power PC – Support has been discontinued this release.

 - Various packages such as Python, MySQL, Node.JS have been updated to newer versions.